-We serve adults, children and teens of all ages.
+We serve adults, children, and teens of all ages.
 Our approach to evaluation and treatment is comprehensive and thorough.
 We consider various factors that contribute to well-being including physical health, growth and development, nutrition, physical activity, culture and belief systems, as well as social and spiritual factors.
-In collaboration with the patient, we make recommendations based on modalities shown to be helpful in the scientific literature.
-Treatment may include many components such as medications, various forms of therapy, nutritional modifications, exercise, meditation, yoga, supplements, acupuncture and herbs, as appropriate for each individual case.
+In collaboration with the patient, we make recommendations based on modalities shown to be helpful in scientific literature.
+Treatment may include many components such as medications, various forms of therapy, nutritional modifications, exercise, meditation, yoga, supplements, acupuncture, and herbs, as appropriate for each individual case.
 For therapeutic approaches not available in our clinic, recommendations are made for community practitioners in Tucson.

-Because of our comprehensive approach, please allot 1.5-2 hours for the first appointment.
+Because of our comprehensive approach, please allow 1.5-2 hours for the first appointment.
 Initial treatment recommendations are provided after the first or second appointment.
 Assessments are completed by resident and fellow physicians in training at the University Arizona and supervised by Noshene Ranjbar, MD, a Board Certified Child & Adolescent and Adult psychiatrist, fellowship trained in Integrative Medicine at the University of Arizona Center for Integrative Medicine, who also serves as faculty at the Center for Mind-Body Medicine.
 On-going follow-up is provided as appropriate to each individual/family.

 For children/adolescents: At the first session, it is important that caregivers be present.
-For two parent families, both parents are highly encouraged to attend.
-For single parent families, another key caregiver is invited to attend (if applicable).
+For two-parent families, both parents are highly encouraged to attend.
+For single-parent families, another key caregiver is invited to attend (if applicable).
 After the first appointment, we may request to contact your child’s school and therapist.

 For adults: spouses/partner/key emotional supports are welcome to attend the initial session.
 The majority of the appointment usually will be alone with the adult, although information from key individuals in the patient's life is also welcomed with the patient's consent.